fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Breaking this rule for F# would be inconsistent with behavior that already exists.

+Instead, we could offer a warning that suggests giving the type a new name.
+This would improve the existing error message today, so it's probably worth doing with this feature.

 #### Likely unsupported: boolean-based checks for null that lack an appropriate well-known attribute

 Generally speaking, beyond highly-specialized cases, we cannot guarantee non-nullability that is checked via a boolean.
 Consider the following: